bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image006.webp?raw=true"
   style="width:40%"
-  alt="Week One: - Theory - What does responsive design mean? -
+  title="Week One: - Theory - What does responsive design mean? -
-    What makes for good design? - Role of fluid measurements." />
+    What makes for good design? - Role of fluid measurements." alt="Week One: - Theory - What does responsive design mean? - What makes for good design? - Role of fluid measurements." />